pirate/mesh-networking/README.md

 Using these simple building blocks, you can simulate large network topologies on a single machine, or connect several machines and link nodes on them using real connections channels like ethernet, wifi, or even IRC.

-An example use case is building a bitcoin network, where you want nodes to auto-discover eachother and be able to send traffic.
+An example use case is building a small network, where you want nodes to auto-discover eachother on a LAN and be able to send traffic.

 ```python
 from mesh.link import UDPLink